-- NZD/JPY rates are testing the uptrend from the March 2020 and January 2022 lows, while NZD/USD rates just set fresh monthly and yearly lows.
+- NZD/JPY rates have rebounded from the uptrend from the March 2020 and January 2022 lows, while NZD/USD rates are off their yearly lows.

 - Nevertheless, according to the IG Client Sentiment Index, the New Zealand Dollar has a bullish bias in the near-term.

 With global equity markets rallying in recent days, the New Zealand Dollar has benefited as a high beta currency.
 But the more important development this week was the hot 3Q’22 New Zealand inflation report, which showed price pressures staying stubbornly elevated despite the Reserve Bank of New Zealand’s aggressive rate hike efforts this year.
 In turn, rate hike odds have risen for the next few months, supporting the New Zealand Dollar: ahead of the inflation report, 50-bps rate hikes were discounted at each of the next three RBNZ meetings; now, a 75-bps rate hike is possible in November.

 NZD/JPY RATE TECHNICAL ANALYSIS: DAILY CHART (March 2020 to October 2022) (CHART 1)